Syllabus

 - Marc Van De Mieroop, Chapter 1: “At the Time of Creation” from Philosophy before the Greeks: The Pursuit of Truth in Ancient Babylonia (Princeton, 2015), pp. 3–31.
 [Available from the TCU Library as an eBook.]

 - Before class, visit the Cuneiform Digital Library and search for a translated cuneiform tablet.
-A good way to find a tablet that’s been translated is to run a “Full Search” and type a single word into the “Translation” search box.
+A good way to find a tablet that’s been translated is to run an “Advanced Search” and in the “Translation” search box under “Inscriptional Data,” type a single word.
 Use your imagination to think about what sorts of words or terms might be preserved on a cuneiform tablet, and come to class prepared to discuss your tablet.

 Week 4: Roman Epigraphy & Geolocation